rauf8888/TorrentPull/README.md

 # TorrentPull
-An emulator to web scrap the torrent files
+An emulator to web scrap torrent files